album-app/album-tutorial/slides.md

-# Welcome to Album Setup Tutorial
+# Welcome to the Album Setup Tutorial

 This tutorial will guide you through setting up Album on your machine.

+Originally by Kyle Harrington and Zhuowen (Kevin) Zhao

 ---